-Containers should be stored in a way in which ambient conditions are stable and appropriate, and be placed within the vehicle/-aircraft in a way that does not impede ventilation.
+Containers should be placed within the vehicle in a way that does not impede ventilation.

 Food and water provided for animals should be appropriate for the species and the individual's size and age.
-It should be made available, at appropriate intervals, depending on ambient temperature and humidity climatic conditions encountered during transport.
+It should be made available, at appropriate intervals, depending on ambient temperature and humidity encountered during transport.

-Food and water should always-be offered in a way that is familiar to the animal and that also minimizes contamination.
+Food and water should be offered in a way that is familiar to the animal and that also minimizes contamination.